Find a local pick your own farm here!

 • Terrapin Orchard - Strawberries.
 More fruits, in addition to apples, in the future!,

-A visitor writes on June 17, 2018: "Loved it!
+Comments from a visitor on June 17, 2018: "Loved it!
 New farm and the strawberries were perfect!
 We look forward to their future crops as everything matures. "

 • Wooded Wonderland - Uses natural growing practices, blueberries, Honey from hives on the farm, gift shop, porta-potties are available, picnic area, school tours

 616 S. Devil's Ladder Road, Galena, IL 61036.
 Phone: 815-777-1223.
 Alternate Phone: 815-777-3426.
 Email: john@wwhardwood.com.
-Open: Monday to Sunday, from 7am to 7pm, July to September for Blueberries Monday to Sunday, from 8am to 5pm, September to June for Country Store and Sawmill.
+Open: It looks like they may reopen this year (2025), Monday to Sunday, from 7am to 7pm, July to September for Blueberries Monday to Sunday, from 8am to 5pm, September to June for Country Store and Sawmill.
 Directions: Click here for a map and directions.
 Blueberries: July 1 to September 15 Honey: Year-round.
 We use natural practices, but are not seeking organic certification.
 Payment: Cash, Check.
 Click here for our Facebook page.
 Organic Blueberries, Honey.
+We are excited to announce that our blueberry patch is in the process of getting revitalized and we will be opening it up to the public again! [ Click here to update the listing ] (UPDATED: May 29, 2025, JBS)

 Lee County